 - 1 oz mozzarella cheese shredded

-- 2 tbsp pecan pieces more or less as desired
+- 2 tablespoon pecan pieces more or less as desired

 - 6 basil leaves torn or cut